 But the ocean had rewarded Melvin nicely.
 After several years of hard work on board these floating factories, he managed to save enough money to build a big house and start a family.
 He became perhaps the richest man in Sinai, a district located deep within the vast wretchedness of Rivera Hernandez.
 His sacrifice at high sea even allowed him to start a grocery store, based out of a room in his house.
 The Clavels’ grocery store was formidable.
 Melvin personally attended to the store and oversaw the construction of a large cement shelf in front of his house.
 He also had steel bars and a window installed in order to better attend his clients.
 Then came the boxes of butter, candies, gas cylinders, cases of Coca Cola and everything else that was needed to build up the best business in the neighborhood.

 This article is the first in a series looking at gang operations in Honduras.
 It is the result of a collaboration between InSight Crime, El Faro, and Revistazo.
 Read a version of this article in Spanish here.
-See the full version of InSight Crime's report on Honduras gangs here (pdf).
-Read the report in Spanish here (pdf).
+See the full version of InSight Crime’s report on Honduras gangs here (PDF).
+Read the other chapter in this investigation here.

 But Melvin Clavel knew where he lived and that he was in the middle of an ecosystem of violence, so prevalent in Sinai and Rivera Hernandez.
 To protect himself, he bought a 12-gauge shotgun and a pistol.
 He wasn’t about to let others take away all that he had earned while working at sea.